Indian markets seen weaker on central bank chief stepping down

-NEW DELHI Indian markets are set to open lower on Monday after Reserve Bank of India (RBI) Governor Raghuram Rajan unexpectedly said he would step down in September, though the central bank is likely to step in to support the rupee, analysts and traders said.
+NEW DELHI, June 18 Indian markets are set to open lower on Monday after Reserve Bank of India (RBI) Governor Raghuram Rajan unexpectedly said he would step down in September, though the central bank is likely to step in to support the rupee, analysts and traders said.

 The rupee closed at 67.0775/67.0875 per dollar on Friday.